• Skip to primary navigation

 For the drink:

-• 2 tablespoon unsweetened cocoa powder
+• 2 tablespoons unsweetened cocoa powder

-• sweetener of choice, if needed
+• sweetener of choice if desired

 To garnish:

-• 6 vegan marshmallows, or whipped cream
+• (vegan) whipped cream

 Instructions